-The Vox Conqueror shown at the Frankfurt fair in October and November 1966.
+The Vox Conqueror shown at the British Musical Instrument fair at the Russell Hotel in August/September 1966.
 Picture from "Beat Instrumental" magazine, October 1966.
 Outsize footswitch, feeding into two DIN sockets on the preamp fascia.
 Lights on top of the control panel - hard to tell from the picture, but there may be only one.
 The amp looks, to all intents and purposes, finished - ie. ready for general production.
 To its left (our right) the upright of a tall Vox trolley is visible - either an AC100 or early Supreme?

 In the second amp along on the shelf in the image above (a Defiant or Supreme), note that there are no vents in the box and only one light on top panel.
 As on the amp below, some of the aluminium knobs are tall, others of smaller (production) size.

 Defiant.
 The box now has vents.
 Only a single lamp on top, the other blanked off (as in the amp above).
 Inputs are numbered "1" and "2".
 Click on this link for further pictures of this amp.